rogerta/wired-elements/docs/wired-combo.md

 ## Events
 **selected** event fired when an item is selected by the user.

+## Parts

+**card-inner** - The inner container of the wired-card element used to hold the drop down menu of the combobox.

 ## License
 [MIT License](https://github.com/rough-stuff/wired-elements/blob/master/LICENSE) (c) [Preet Shihn](https://twitter.com/preetster)